mateozam98/mateozam98/README.md

 # Personal Portfolio – Full Stack Developer

-This is my personal portfolio built with **Next.js**, showcasing my work, projects, and experience as a **Full Stack Developer**.
-The goal of this project is to present my skills, approach to development, and the type of products I enjoy building, with a strong focus on performance, clean code, and user experience.
+This repository contains my personal portfolio built with **Next.js**, showcasing my projects, technical skills, and experience as a **Full Stack Developer**.
+It reflects my approach to building modern, scalable, and user-focused web applications.

-## About Me
+## Professional Profile

-I’m currently based in **Spain** and actively open to **international opportunities**, with a strong intention to **relocate** for the right role and team.
-I’m especially interested in working with product-driven companies and early-stage startups where I can have a real impact and grow alongside the business.
+I am a **Full Stack Developer currently based in Spain**, actively seeking **international opportunities**.
+I am particularly interested in working with global teams, product-driven companies, and early-stage startups where I can make a meaningful impact and grow alongside the business.

+## Open to Relocation & Visa Sponsorship

+I am **open to relocation** and **international roles**, including opportunities that require **visa sponsorship**.
+I am flexible regarding location and motivated to relocate for the right team, product, and long-term opportunity.
+I am also open to **remote-first roles** as a step toward relocation.

 ## Tech Stack